 We’re all for big adventures that take us off the grid, but it’s never a bad idea to have a way of getting in touch.
 For organizing a pick up, initiating a rescue, or just checking in, a satellite messenger has become our go-to means of staying connected in areas without cell service.
 In addition to their ability to send (and—most of the time—receive) messages, these devices tack on a range of other functions, including location sharing, GPS navigation, weather reporting, and more.
-Our picks below represent a complete view of the market, ranging from high-powered hotspots that pair with your smartphone to simple one-way messengers.
-For more information, see our comparison table and buying advice below the picks.
+Below are our picks for the best satellite messengers of 2023, ranging from high-powered hotspots that pair with your smartphone to simple one-way messengers.
+For more information, see our comparison table and buying advice.

 Weight: 3.5 oz.